OutSystems/docs-product/src/migration-to-odc/execute/execute-intro.md

 ---
-summary: Learn more about the step-by-step one shot process when migrating your o11 apps and data to ODC
+summary: Learn more about the step-by-step one shot process when migrating your o11 apps and data to ODC.
 guid: f3102151-e4fb-415a-91da-9c16dc56fe2e
 locale: en-us
 app_type: mobile apps, reactive web apps, traditional web apps